jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/SQL-Doc/DRDS-DDL.md

      YYYYMM ([column_name]) START ([start_date]) PERIOD [num]|
      YYYY ([column_name]) START ([start_date]) PERIOD [num]
 ```

+**Note**
+1. Syntax of the part [DRDS Partition Options] must be placed to the end
+2. Primary keys of tables must be split fields

 ### Split Function
 Currently, DRDS supports the following split functions, the names of which are case-insensitive
 - INT_MOD(): For split of integer fields, int, smallint, bigint, tinyint and mediumint are supported